What is Digital Health?

 Digital technology has been driving a revolution in health care, from mobile medical apps and software that support clinical decisions doctors make every day to artificial intelligence and machine learning.
 Digital health tools have enormous potential to improve our ability to accurately diagnose and treat disease, as well as to improve individual health care delivery.

-The CME/CPD accredited 11th World Nursing, Healthcare Management, and Patient Safety Conference is an opportunity to connect with colleagues from the healthcare sector, academia and other stakeholders.
+The CME/CPD accredited 14th World Nursing, Healthcare Management, and Patient Safety Conference is an opportunity to connect with colleagues from the healthcare sector, academia and other stakeholders.
 If you or your colleagues have any questions about this #Nursing, #Healthcaremanagement and #patientsafety, this is the conference for you.
-Join us on November 15-17, 2022 in San Francisco, USA by registering here: https://nursing.universeconferences.com/registration/
+Join us on July 25,27, 2024 Dubai, UAE by registering here: https://nursing.universeconferences.com/registration/

 What Are the Benefits of Digital Health Technologies?